 7 tips to improve your annual reviews

-The annual review is often the only official opportunity to discuss performance, development, and career paths.
-However, without solid preparation and a clear framework, it can quickly turn into a vague assessment, a defensive exchange, or a list of intentions that lead to nothing.
-The employee leaves without any real visibility, and the manager without any concrete leverage.
-This does not have to be the case.
-When well prepared and structured, the annual review can become a real opportunity for dialogue, recognition, and co-construction, with lasting effects on motivation and commitment.
+The annual review is often the only formal opportunity to discuss performance, development, and career trajectory.
+However, without solid preparation or a clear framework, it can devolve into a vague assessment, a defensive exchange, or a list of intentions that never come to fruition.
+The employee leaves without a clear understanding of what is expected, and the manager without a concrete plan for moving forward.

 • A preparation guide so you don't have to start from scratch: structure your note-taking as you go along, capitalize on feedback collected throughout the year, and incorporate peer feedback for a comprehensive and balanced overview.

-• A method for clarifying the purpose of the interview before it even begins: commitment for the next six months, prospects for development, internal mobility.
-Depending on the issue identified, the process will be different and much more effective.
+• A method for clarifying the purpose of the interview before it even begins: commitment for the next six months, career advancement opportunities, and internal mobility.
+Depending on the specific issue at hand, the process will differ and be much more effective

-• A mirror analysis to share with the employee beforehand: questions about their current situation and future plans so that everyone arrives prepared, and the discussion is more in-depth and sincere from the outset.
+• A preparatory review to share with the employee beforehand: questions about past performance and future goals so that everyone arrives prepared, and the discussion can go deeper right from the start

-• The hourglass method for structuring the interview from start to finish: explore the situation broadly, converge on a specific topic, open up possible options, then conclude with concrete action and clear milestones for follow-up.
+• The hourglass method for structuring the entire interview: broadly explore the situation, narrow in on a specific topic, consider possible options, and then conclude with a concrete action and clear milestones

-The annual review is often the only official opportunity to discuss performance, development, and career paths.
-However, without solid preparation and a clear framework, it can quickly turn into a vague assessment, a defensive exchange, or a list of intentions that lead to nothing.
-The employee leaves without any real visibility, and the manager without any concrete leverage.
-This does not have to be the case.
-When well prepared and structured, the annual review can become a real opportunity for dialogue, recognition, and co-construction, with lasting effects on motivation and commitment.
+The annual review is often the only formal opportunity to discuss performance, development, and career trajectory.
+However, without solid preparation or a clear framework, it can devolve into a vague assessment, a defensive exchange, or a list of intentions that never come to fruition.
+The employee leaves without a clear understanding of what is expected, and the manager without a concrete plan for moving forward.

 • A preparation guide so you don't have to start from scratch: structure your note-taking as you go along, capitalize on feedback collected throughout the year, and incorporate peer feedback for a comprehensive and balanced overview.

-• A method for clarifying the purpose of the interview before it even begins: commitment for the next six months, prospects for development, internal mobility.
-Depending on the issue identified, the process will be different and much more effective.
+• A method for clarifying the purpose of the interview before it even begins: commitment for the next six months, career advancement opportunities, and internal mobility.
+Depending on the specific issue at hand, the process will differ and be much more effective

-• A mirror analysis to share with the employee beforehand: questions about their current situation and future plans so that everyone arrives prepared, and the discussion is more in-depth and sincere from the outset.
+• A preparatory review to share with the employee beforehand: questions about past performance and future goals so that everyone arrives prepared, and the discussion can go deeper right from the start

-• The hourglass method for structuring the interview from start to finish: explore the situation broadly, converge on a specific topic, open up possible options, then conclude with concrete action and clear milestones for follow-up.
+• The hourglass method for structuring the entire interview: broadly explore the situation, narrow in on a specific topic, consider possible options, and then conclude with a concrete action and clear milestones

 FAQ